jeremiah-joh/dslibc/doc/sll.md

 `int sll_##name##_pop(struct sll_##name *sll, type *val);`

 Removes the first element from the `sll` and assigns into `val`.
-It returns -1 as error if memory reallocation is failed.
+It returns -1 as error if memory deallocation is failed.

 ```c
 #include <stdlib.h>